 Notable Solar Installations in Colorado

-- San Luis Valley Solar Ranch in Alamosa County was completed in 2011 by developer Iberdrola.
-This photovoltaic project has the capacity to generate 30 MW of electricity-- enough to power over 5,400 Colorado homes.
+- Alamosa Solar Generating Project was completed in 2012 by developer Cogentrix.
+This concentrating photovoltaics project has the capacity to generate 30 MW of electricity-- enough to power over 5,400 Colorado homes.

 See our solar installations maps.